Bore Track

 The Bore Track is a 4WD track in South Australia roughly following the Queensland border from Cameron Corner to Innamincka.
 It is a narrow, rarely used, scenic alternative to the Strzelecki Track, passing through sand dunes and clay pans of the Strzelecki Desert.
-It is a good preparation for the longer traverse of the Simpson desert.
+It is a good preparation for the longer traverse of the Simpson Desert.
 There are gas fields, pipelines and bores for which the track is the historic access and after which it is named.

 Navigation

 The best planning for the trip is to download a GPS track, otherwise navigation may be demanding between the many dead ends and commercial pipeline service roads.
 Good maps are an asset.
 Parts of the track may be deep dry sand.

 Coming from Tibooburra it is worth stopping at the Corner Store of Cameron Corner which is the meeting point of New South Wales, Queensland and South Australia.
 Follow west until the narrow track takes off at Bollards Lagoon towards the north, passing a dry lake.
-The southern part of the track goes over farm land with cattle here and there, often around water tanks with windmills.
+The southern part of the track goes over farmland with cattle here and there, often around water tanks with windmills.
 The track ends east of Innamincka, where it is only a short drive to the permanent Cullyamurra water hole of Cooper Creek.

 Update: the southern section, Bollards Lagoon to the Moomba Rd is now closed to the public.